 It’s no news that plastic is deadly.
 It’s littering our sidewalks, finding its way to riverbeds, onto beaches and into delicate ocean ecosystems.
 It has no boundaries - plastic waste that’s discarded in one area of the world can find its way to the other side of the globe via our ocean currents.

 Every piece of plastic ever created still exists in some form today, whether whole or broken down into smaller, unidentifiable pieces.
-Not only that, but often the breakdown process releases dangerous, toxic chemicals.
+Not only that but often the breakdown process releases dangerous toxic chemicals.

 This is bad news for marine wildlife.
 Vulnerable animals like turtles and whales can get entangled in fishing nets, plastic bags, balloons and more.
 Many animals can also suffocate or starve when they mistake plastics for food.